 We have a procedure in place for dealing with emergencies and all staff know they have a duty to take swift action.
 The Headteacher / named person ensures that all staff feel confident in knowing what to do in an emergency.
-Details of how to call an ambulance are kept by the 'phone at the school office.

 If a CYP needs to be taken to hospital, an ambulance will be called and, if parents are not available, a member of staff will accompany and school will phone the parent/s to meet the ambulance at casualty.

 The member of staff will stay with the CYP until a parent arrives.
 Health professionals are responsible for any decisions on medical treatment in the absence of a parent.